 When a Package file is constructed from a number of Data Files, all of those Data Files are set as Parents of the newly constructed Package file.
 (There can be very many Parent Data Files of a package file.)
 See Chapter 9 Publishing Your Data for more information on creating Packages.

 Manual creation of Parent-Child relationships is done using the Metadata Edit screen.
-You can use this to manually indicate files which are derived in some manner from another Data File.
+You can use this to manually indicate those files which are derived in some manner from another Data File.
 See section 8.4 Viewing and Editing a File's Metadata.

 The Metadata View screen shows two fields: